You are here:

 - Why do you think Dr. King wrote this op-ed and why do you think he published it in the Amsterdam News?
 Who was the intended audience and what was his intended purpose?

-- Dr. King references the idea that some think the boycotts may alienate certain “allies” in the movement.
-To whom do you think he is referring?
-What is his response to that idea?
+- Dr. King referenced the idea that some thought the boycotts might alienate certain “allies” in the movement.
+To whom do you think he was referring?
+What was his response to that idea?

-- In your opinion, what is Dr. King’s view on the use of school boycotts?
+- In your opinion, what was Dr. King’s view on the use of school boycotts?